skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 We’re exploring how to add “drag and drop” functionality to a Skuid page using a popular third-party JS library, [Dragula](https://bevacqua.github.io/dragula/).
 This light weight JS library has over 21k stars on Github and doesn’t use jQuery or other bloated frameworks.

-Once the library is added, the Skuid builder can write JS to turn any data displaying components (table, deck, list) in Skuid into “drag and drop” mode.
+Once the library is added, the Skuid builder can write JS to turn any data displaying components (Table, Deck, List) in Skuid into “drag and drop” mode.

 ## Install this example
 - Page API:  V2